-Note for people with disabilities: People with disabilities can be eligible for Medicaid through this category of coverage, if income is within the limit.
-If income is above the income limit, a person with disabilities may be eligible for Medicaid under the current disability category and can submit an application through the Department of Human Services (DHS).
-A person with disabilities who needs long term services and supports also needs to apply for coverage through DHS since these services are not covered benefits through this new income-based category.
+Note for people with disabilities: People with disabilities can be eligible for Medicaid through this category of coverage if income is within the limit.
+If income is above the income limit, a person with disabilities may be eligible for Medicaid under the disability category and can submit an application through the Department of Human Services (DHS).

-Individuals who are determined eligible for Medicaid will have a choice of enrolling in one of two managed care plans, Neighborhood Health Plan of RI or UnitedHealthcare.
+Individuals who are determined eligible for Medicaid have a choice of enrolling in one of 3 managed care plans, Neighborhood Health Plan of RI, UnitedHealthcare, or Tufts Health Plan.

-You can apply on-line here or by submitting a paper application which you can download here.
+You can apply on-line at healthyrhode.ri.gov or by submitting a paper application which you can download at https://tinyurl.com/RI-DHS-2-2018.
 You can also request a paper application from a DHS office or by calling: 1-855-697-4347.
 Eligibility will generally be determined by using data about income, citizenship, immigration status and other required information from other government agencies.
 Applicants may be asked to provide paper documentation if a computer data match is not possible.
-A paper application is also available from the Department of Human Services.
-People who need help applying can meet with a Navigator in their community.
-Call 2-1-1 to find a Navigator.

 Youth who were in foster care: Youth who were in foster care & receiving Medicaid on their 18th birthday are eligible for RIte Care until they turn 26.
 There is no income limit for these young adults.
-Application is through DCYF.
+The application is through DCYF.

 Re-certification: Renewal of eligibility for Medical Assistance is required every 12 months.